apify/actor-whitepaper/README.md

 well beyond the domain of web scraping.

 Drawing on our experience,
-we're now releasing this formal specification of the actor programming model, in a hope to make it a new open standard and help community to more effectively build and ship software automation tools, as well as encourage new implementations of the model in other programming languages.
+we're now releasing this specification of the actor programming model, in a hope to make it a new open standard, and to help community to more effectively build and ship software automation tools, as well as encourage new implementations of the model in other programming languages.